mongodb/specifications/source/crud/crud.rst

 ``apiStrict: false`` to avoid encountering errors when using estimatedDocumentCount.

+Drivers MUST document that estimatedDocumentCount will perform a slower but correct count of the documents when performed against a view.
+In future server versions, this will be updated to provide a fast but estimated count instead, matching the behavior of the command on regular collections.

 The 5.0-compat versions of many drivers were changed to use ``$collStats`` in their implementations of estimatedDocumentCount due to the ``count`` command being omitted from v1 of the Stable API.
 This had the unintended consequence of